junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Cas is family, what's the problem?"
 Dean rolls his eyes.

-"Dad might not see it that way," Sam says quietly, struggling to get words out.
+"Dad might not see it that way," Sam says quietly, swallowing again, struggling to get words out.
 "You know how he was.
-He might... not be very happy about it."
+He might be... not very happy about it."

-"Then Dad can cope with it."
-Dean snaps, insistent.
+"I'll deal with Dad.
+He's a ghost, he doesn't get a vote -- if he's unhappy, cope with it."
+Dean insists.
 "Cas is coming."

 Sam glances at Cas with a guilty look, sitting into the passenger seat.

 Cas frowns slightly, looking from Dean to Sam.
 From where he's sitting, he can see half Dean's side and only Sam's back.
-"It sounds improper for me to be in this trip," he says with a low voice, reaching to the door handle.
-"I will leave you with your family."
+"It sounds improper for me to be in this trip," he says with a low voice, reaching for the door handle.
+"I will leave you with your family alone."

 "Cas!"
 Dean stops him harshly.
-"You are family.
-And you come with us."
+"You come with us."
 There is a undefiable resolute in his voice.
 Castiel retracts his hand.

 The car races out of the garage, heading east under a starry sky.

 <br>

 > INT.
 Missouri's house - late night (Dean, Cas, Sam, Missouri, Mary, John)
+>
+> Winchesters reunion like in show S14E13, but include Cas as part of family, recognize destiel officially in front of parents (John needs digest)

 It's a short drive.
 Two hours is barely enough to keep the mind ready and the psychic's house is already in the view.